georgerohan001/Project/README.md

 * A **"Successful Sheets"** folder, which contains the .py pages for all sheets that passed the test conditions of the grader.

-* An **"Manual Correction Needed"** folder, containing the .py files which either did not pass, or was automatically placed there as automatic correction was not possible / would not make sense.
+* An **"Manual Correction Needed"** folder, containing the .py files that either did not pass or were automatically placed there as an automatic correction was not possible / would not make sense.

 * An **"Already Extracted Sheets"** folder which contains all the zip files for future use, if necessary.

 * An **"Unrecognized Sheets"** folder, containing files with names that the project code could not recognize.
-This can include typos, cache files, accidentally added files and further.
+This can include typos, cache files, accidentally added files, and further.

 ## Contributing

-Although this is a one time submission, many man-hours have been spent on this project, which means that we are dedicated to having the code run optimally and correctly.
-For this reason, it would be great if we recieved any feedback on the code or suggestions on how to run it more effectively.
+Although this is a one-time submission, many man-hours have been spent on this project, which means that we are dedicated to having the code run optimally and correctly.
+For this reason, it would be great if we received any feedback on the code or suggestions on how to run it more effectively.
 Our communication channels are mainly:

 ### 1. **Github**:
-We will try to make our Github space more friendly for feedback, reports on bugs and so on.
+We will try to make our GitHub space more friendly for feedback, reports on bugs, and so on.
 ### 2. **Email**:
 Assuming this is being read by a course professor, it is assumed that you have the emails of the group members, feel free to reach out in case of any questions/problems
 ### 3. **ILIAS**: